guillaume-chervet/MLOpsPython/step_2_label.md

 https://github.com/AxaGuilDEv/react-oidc

 ![Ecotag.png](documentation%2FEcotag.png)

 ### Data drift

 You will encounter a lot of kind of drift.
 Monitoring data drift is mandatory to go to production.

-- Exemple controle qualité, changement ampoule en production.
+- Example quality control, change bulb in production.